-If you are claiming the renewable energy industry credit, from Form 342, enter the amount from Form 342, Part IV, line 12, here.
+If you are claiming the credit for renewable energy industry, from Form 342, enter the amount from Form 342, Part VI, line 18, here.

-NOTE: If you are claiming a refundable credit from both Form 308-I and Form 342, add the amount from Form 308-I, part IV, line 23 to the amount from Form 342, Part IV, line 12 and enter the total on Form 140, page 1, line 36.
+NOTE: If you are claiming a refundable credit from both Form 308-I and Form 342, add the amount from Form 308-I, Part IV, line 31 to the amount from Form 342, Part VI, line 18 and enter the total on Form 140, page 1, line 32.

-Line 37 - Total Payments and Refundable Credits
+Line 33 - Total Payments and Refundable Credits

-Add lines 31 through 36.
+Add lines 27 through 32.
 Enter the total.

-Also, do the following if you computed your 2010 tax under Arizona's claim of right provisions.
+Also, do the following if you computed your 2012 tax under Arizona's claim of right provisions.

-- 1. Write "ARS § 43-1029" and the amount of the prior year tax reduction in the space to the left of your total payment amount. - 2.
-Include the credit for the prior year tax reduction in the total entered on line 37. - 3.
+- 1. Write "A.R.S. § 43-1029" and the amount of the prior year tax reduction in the space to the left of your total payment amount. - 2.
+Include the credit for the prior year tax reduction in the total entered on line 33. - 3.
 Attach a schedule explaining the amounts repaid and the computation of the prior year tax reduction.

-For more information on Arizona's claim of right provisions, see Individual Income Tax Procedure ITP 95-1.
+For more information on Arizona's claim of right provisions, see Individual Income Tax Procedure ITP 95-1 at www.azdor.gov and click Legal Research and then click on Procedures.